kaurshalpreet/Team-Profile-Generator/README.md

 ## Installation

-npm install <br>
+npm init <br>
-npm jest <br>
+npm i -D jest <br>
 npm install inquirer <br>

 ---

 ## Usage

 Your app will run as a Node CLI to gather information about each employee.
 You need to open app.js in integrated terminal and type "node app.js" and prompts to enter your input will appear.
+The user enters the team member's name, selects the member's role from a list (options include "Engineer," "Intern," and "Manager), enters the member's ID, enters the member's email address, and then must enter another piece of information that will differ depending on what role was selected.
+If "Engineer" was selected, the app asks the user for the team member's GitHub username.
+If "Intern" was selected, the member's school name is requested and if "Manager" was chosen, the user is prompted for the team member's phone number.
 The user can input any number of team members, and they may be mix of engineers and interns. <br>

 A screenshot showing the user input is shown below.